naums/PiOS/README.md

 * Interface to an LCD character display

 I'm thinking about an interface for adding functions to specific interrupt service routines and also about a generic driver interface.

+## Building

+First you have to decide what target you want to build for.
+See the subdirectory boards.
+For example, you may want to build for a QEMU virtual machine, then go into the folder boards/qemu/ and take every file (board.mk and pios_port_config.h) and put it into the root-folder of the repository.

+Then go ahead and:
+- ```git submodule init && git submodule update``` for fetching the newlib-sources
+- ```make newlib```for building newlib
+- ```make``` for building the libpios-Library and the operating system kernel

+If you only want to build libpios.a then you just need to call ```make lib```.

+Make sure to always build with a consistent board.mk and pios_port_config.h-definitions!
+Changing or swapping these half way through might result in unexpected behaviour, but that is to be expected then.